wayne987/tp/docs/UserGuide.md

 Meaning:
 Adds a new day, 29 October 2020, with a weight of 72kg.

-_TIP: Always add a day before adding a calorie information. `DATE` has to be in the YYYY-MM-DD format._
+:tip: Always add a day before adding a calorie information. `DATE` has to be in the YYYY-MM-DD format._

 ![AddDay](images/AddDay.png)